Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Introduction

 The vast majority of these studies, however, focus on one single outflow phase.
 Only a small number of works have studied several phases in a single galaxy and found that galactic outflows are multi-phase and can be as complex as the normal ISM.
 For instance, in the Seyfert galaxy IC 5063, a remarkable kinematic similarity between the ionized, neutral atomic and the molecular phase was found \citep{Morganti2015, Oosterloo2017}, suggesting a link between the different phases.
 Similarly, HE 1353-1917 \citep{Husemann2019} and IRAS F08572+3915 \citep{Herrera-Camus2020} also display co-spatiallity between the molecular and the ionized outflow phase.
 In other galaxies, such as Mrk 231 \citep{Feruglio2015}, the interplay between gas phases appears to be much more complex and there might have been several feedback episodes.
 In a sample of Seyfert I galaxies, it was found that the spatial correlation between neutral atomic outflows traced by the sodium doublet and the ionized outflow varies greatly from galaxy to galaxy, but overall, the different phases seem to be unrelated \citep{Rupke2017}.
+In addition, some works also complemented such multi-phase studies with measurements of the hot, highly-ionized phased probed by X-ray observations \citep{Veilleux2017a, Bischetti2019, Sirressi2019}.

 Despite these efforts to detect multiphase outflows, the connection (if there is any) between the different outflow phases and therefore the physical mechanism driving them remains mostly unknown \citep{Cicone2018}.
 One major open question is the relative contribution of different phases to the total mass or energy budget of the outflow.
 It is crucial to know the \textit{total} outflow mass and energy as only this will enable a thorough comparison to simulations of AGN or star formation-driven feedback \citep[e.g.][]{Biernacki2018, Nelson2019} and allow us to distinguish between different driving mechanisms (i.e. energy-driven, momentum-driven or radiation-pressure driven) \citep[see e.g. ][]{Fabian2012, Costa2014}.